ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-arch-ovw.md

 You can also stretch CPA across two or more {{site.data.keyword.cloud_notm}} data centers.
 Usage of CPA is optional.
 You can choose to deploy Horizon 7 exclusively in a single {{site.data.keyword.cloud_notm}} data center without linking it to any other data center.

-## Differences Between Horizon 7 and Horizon Cloud
+## Differences between Horizon 7 and Horizon Cloud
 {: #horizon-arch-ovw-diffs}

 {{site.data.keyword.cloud_notm}} offers two solutions based on VMware Horizon – Horizon Cloud and Horizon 7.
 These two solutions share many features but are intended for different use cases.
 Horizon 7 provides some key advantages over Horizon Cloud, including: